mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Respond graciously to critiques

-One of the fastest ways to ruin a code review is taking it personally.
-This is an easy pitfall to fall into.
+One of the fastest ways to ruin a code review is taking feedback personally.
+This is, nevertheless, a common pitfall.
 If you take pride in your work, it's easy to feel like criticism of your code is a criticism of you.

 Sometimes your reviewer contributes to this by framing their feedback tactlessly (TODO: link to other code review article).
 As the author, you ultimately control what to take personally (TODO: link to 7 havits).
 As much as possible, treat your reviewer's feedback as an objective discussion about the code and not a personal attack.
-Don't get defensive.

-I feel a twinge of embarrassment when my reviewer catches a subtle bug in my changelist, but I try to frame it as .
-I'll say, "Wow, nice catch!"
-It's not about how dumb you are, it's how much you appreciate your reviewer being focused enough during your code review to spot that bug.
-When your reviewer catches subtle errors in your code, it can be a good sign because your code is organized well enough for them to do that.
+Getting defensive will only make things worse.

+I find it helpful to interpret all feedback as helpful lessons.
+If they catch a subtle bug in my code, my instinct is to explain why I overlooked it.
+Instead, I focus on how conscientious they were in spotting it, and I'll say something like, "Wow, nice catch!"

+When your reviewer catches subtle errors in your code, it's usually a sign that you're packaging your changelists well.
+You cleared out all the obvious stuff like bad formatting and confusing names so that they could focus deeply on the logic.

 ## Be patient when your reviewer is wrong